Tamper Detection Mechanism (Experimental)¶

 -

-Precomputing Hashes: The attacker cannot precompute the correct hash without the TC Code, UID, and exact flash content.
+Precomputing Hashes: The attacker cannot precompute the correct hash without the TC Code, device's UID, and exact contents of the flash memory.

 -